-At first I had everybody with Rubbermaid trash cans scooping and running to the front door (the water was coming in the back door) and throwing it in the street.
-We were barefoot, pants rolled up and the concrete floor was wet and so slippery, I was just waiting for someone to slip and crack their head open.
+At first, I had everybody with Rubbermaid trashcans scooping water and running to the front door (the water was coming in the back door) and throwing it in the street.
+We were barefoot with our pants rolled up and the concrete floor was so wet and slippery, I was just waiting for someone to slip and crack their head open.

 Then words of wisdom from Kirk, an ex-Navy man: “Form a line to the front door and start passing buckets of water.
 You on the end start scooping water and passing it.
 When you get tired move to the other end of the line and the next guy moves up to scoop.”

 We drained the warehouse so fast, efficiently, and with distributed work effort.
 Thank you, Captain Kirk.